julianalert/expedition37/METADATA_GUIDE.md

 # Metadata Implementation Guide

-This document explains the comprehensive SEO, OpenGraph, and Twitter metadata implementation for Expedition37.
+This document explains the comprehensive SEO, OpenGraph, and Twitter metadata implementation for Detour.

 ## Overview